 Cypros Pharmaceutical Corporation (the "Company") was founded in California in 1990 and is engaged in the development and marketing of drug products for the hospital market.
-It is currently marketing three injectable products and is developing two small molecule therapeutic drugs, CPC-111 and CPC-211, for the treatment of disorders, such as stroke, traumatic head injury, congestive heart failure, cardiac surgery, sickle cell crisis, and the acute complications of angioplasty, all of which are characterized by ischemia (impaired blood flow), which interrupts the delivery of both glucose and oxygen to tissue.
-The Company's executive offices are located at 2714 Loker Avenue West, Carlsbad, California 92008, and its telephone number is (619) 929-9500.
+It is currently marketing three injectable products and is developing two small molecule therapeutic drugs, CPC-111 and CPC-211, for the treatment of disorders, such as stroke, traumatic head injury, congestive heart failure, cardiac surgery, and sickle cell crisis, all of which are characterized by ischemia (impaired blood flow), which interrupts the delivery of both glucose and oxygen to tissue.
+The Company's executive offices are located at 2714 Loker Avenue West, Carlsbad, California 92008, and its telephone number is (760) 929-9500.